natalieytan/hometime-android/README.md

    class Error<T>(message: String, data: T? = null) : Resource<T>(data, message)
 }
 ```
-* Not sure how to implement the above pattern cleanly using coroutines in the ViewModel, without losing being able to asynchronously fetch multiple requests with early exit should one fail.
+* I am currently unsure how to implement the above pattern cleanly using coroutines in the ViewModel, without losing the ability able to asynchronously fetch multiple requests and have an early exit should one of the requests fail.
-* This has been a learning experience & I am sure there is room for improvement in refactoring the architecture, as I learn more
+* This has been a learning experience & I am sure there is room for improvement in refactoring the architecture, as I continue to learn more

-### To inject timeUtils or not to inject?
-* I'm still thinking about it

-### Where are my unit tests?
-* 🙈

 ## App previews
 ![Trams Data - Vertical](./docs/assets/vertical_trams_data.png)